ballerina-platform/ballerina-distribution/examples/mqtt-client-ssl/mqtt_client_ssl.md

 # MQTT client - SSL/TLS

-The `mqtt:Client` connects to a MQTT server via SSL/TLS and then, sends messages to the server.
+The `mqtt:Client` connects to an MQTT server via SSL/TLS and then, sends messages to the server.
 SSL/TLS can be enabled by configuring the `secureSocket`, which requires a certificate or a truststore.
 Further, mTLS can be enabled by providing a certificate and private key of the client or a keystore.
-Use this to connect to a MQTT server secured with SSL.
+Use this to connect to an MQTT server secured with SSL.

 >**Info:** For more information on the underlying module, see the [`mqtt` module](https://lib.ballerina.io/ballerina/mqtt/latest).